|Chemical composition||ZrO2 65% SiO2 35%||Size(mm)|

 Here, the Zirconia Silicate beads get formed to the client’s preferred size.

-In case you’re unsure of what size would work best for you, get professional advice before requesting for your beads.
+In case you’re unsure of what size would work best for you, get professional advice before requesting your beads.

 The formed media then heads over to a kiln for firing.

 This is a necessary step to help ensure the formed beads hold their shape.